-In many patients that fall or get hit in a car crash, we see pain at specific spots of their upper back or chest.
-Oftentimes the ribs as a cause get completely overlooked, other than a vague diagnosis of costochondritis (inflammation of the ribs) and a script for anti-inflammatories.
+In many patients who fall or get hit in a car crash, we see pain at specific spots of their upper back or chest.
+Oftentimes, the ribs as a cause get completely overlooked, other than a vague diagnosis of costochondritis (inflammation of the ribs) and a script for anti-inflammatories.
 Is there more to this problem?

-The ribs attach to the spine at two joints each in the back and one in the front.
+The ribs attach to the spine at two joint complexes each, one in the back and one in the front.
 These ribs move when you take a deep breath by expanding out like a bucket handle being lifted.
 They move from these pivot points in the back and the front.
-At these spots, strong ligaments connect the ribs to the spine and the breast-bone (sternum).
+At these spots, strong ligaments connect the ribs to the spine and the breastbone (sternum).
 The most frequent type of injury we see is when the metal stiffeners in the back of car seats (meant to prevent the collapse of the seat back) hit these rib anchor spots in a rear-end car crash.
 This often loosens the ligaments that hold the ribs, causing spot pain in the back that gets worse with breathing or twisting.
-The front rib attachments can get injured by the air bag or the chest wall hitting something, causing similar pain areas.
+The front rib attachments can get injured by the airbag or the chest wall hitting something, causing similar pain areas.
 Another common cause of front rib pain is open heart surgery, where the rib joints get injured once the chest is "cracked."
-We usually treat these issues by tightening these ligaments with prolotherapy spiked with platelet growth factors.
+We usually treat these issues by tightening these ligaments with injections.